Cold-Development/Confirm2Drop/README.md

 # You can use a value here such as 'version' to show the output of '/confirm2drop version'
 # If you have any aliases defined, do not use them here
 # If left as blank, the default behavior of showing '/confirm2drop version' with bypassed permissions will be used
+#
 # Default:
 base-command-redirect: ''

+# When true, players must confirm the toggle action with '/c2d toggle confirm'.
+# When false, the toggle action works directly with '/c2d toggle'.
+# Default: false
+toggle-warning: false

+# Enable or disable the Confirm2Drop feature globally.
+# If set to false, no confirmation will be required for dropping items,
+# and the plugin will ignore all player-specific settings.
+# No changes to the toggle preference can be made while the feature is disabled.
+# Default: true
+confirm2drop: true
 blacklist:

   # Enable or disable confirmation for all tools.